 Skate the State: Places to Ice Skate in New Hampshire

-Indoor and outdoor ice skating venues in New Hampshire.
+Outdoor ice skating venues in New Hampshire

 When people think of winter, different things come to mind: sipping hot chocolate by the fireside, gazing at fallen snow, holiday gift giving and more.
 For winter activities, people look towards the mountains, imagining sloping hills and black diamond trails to challenge skiers.
 But one winter activity is suitable in all situations, whether you’re trying to have an easy-going conversation, entertain the kids or exercise: ice skating.